pdh11/cotton/cotton-scsi/README.md

 storage access devices" (disks and flash-drives), but the mechanisms should be generic to all SCSI commands, such as for optical drives.

+Currently this crate only supports devices with a single LUN, a single "logical unit".
+This includes most flash drives and other USB storage, but does not include RAID or JBOD enclosures which contain _several_ disks.

 The most accessible reference for SCSI commands for disks (or other direct storage) is the "Seagate SCSI Commands Reference Manual" found at